 10. Workplace Violence Grows as Workers’ Comp Risk

 Despite a 2014 order in Illinois that allows employers to take out orders of protection against workers in what are essentially the equivalent of restraining orders, workplace incidents of violence continue to result in a growing number of on-the-job injuries and deaths in the state each year.

-Because of the added risk factors, Illinois has a law addressing workplace violence in health care settings that has put into place specific protocol to provide a safe and secure environment for patients, employees and visitors.
+Because of the added risk factors, Illinois has a law addressing workplace violence in healthcare settings that have put into place specific protocols to provide a safe and secure environment for patients, employees, and visitors.